elemusma/ioc-siteworx/plugins/malcare-security/readme.txt

 =What do I need to clean my website?=
 In order to begin the cleanup process, we need access to your server and its associated files.
 (Don’t worry, this will not compromise your site’s security).

 We get this access in the form of FTP, SFTP, or SSH access to your server.
 FTP stands for File Transfer Protocol, sFTP for Secure File Transfer Protocol, and SSH for Secure Shell.
 These are connection protocol mechanisms that allow us to log into servers to edit/add/remove files.
 These connection protocols allow us to log into your websites, specifically the server, and perform the remediation process.
-If you for some reason are unfamiliar with these protocols, don’t worry, our team of security analysts are prepared to assist you in the process.
+If you for some reason are unfamiliar with these protocols, don’t worry, our team of security analysts is prepared to assist you in the process.
 To do so, you’ll need to be willing to share access information to your hosting account.

 We covered how to clean a website **[here](http://bit.ly/2RHzkD2)**.
 Here’s a guide on **[how to find FTP credentials](http://bit.ly/2RFPeOl)** and another guide on **[how to locate a folder where WordPress is installed](http://bit.ly/2RFPf4R)**.

 =How long does it take to clean a site?=
 It really depends on the size of the website.
 In average, **[cleaning up with MalCare Security](http://bit.ly/2RHzkD2)** usually takes 5-10 mins.

-=How does the Login Protection work?=
-**[MalCare’s Login Protection](http://bit.ly/2RKbDKn)** feature prevents bots from entering your website stealing your data, spamming and other malicious activities that threaten the security of your site.
+=How does the Login Page Protection work?= **[MalCare’s Login Protection](http://bit.ly/2RKbDKn)** feature prevents bots from entering your website stealing your data, spamming, and other malicious activities that threaten the security of your site.

 =How does the Site Hardening work?=
-WordPress has recommended few extra security measures which will harden the security of your website.
+WordPress has recommended a few extra security measures which will harden the security of your website.
 We have incorporated those recommendations in our Site Hardening feature.
 Kindly have a look at our guide on **[how to implement Site Hardening](http://bit.ly/2RGnSYt)**.

 =How does the Firewall work?=
 MalCare Security Service was created after analyzing over 240,000 sites from scratch.
-The Firewall constantly monitors traffic from all places and automatically blocks IP’s that seem malicious in nature.
+The Firewall constantly monitors traffic from all places and automatically blocks IPs that seem malicious in nature.
 As such, it is **[automatically enabled](http://bit.ly/2RKbZAH)** and needs minimal overseeing.

 **[MalCare Firewall Security](http://bit.ly/2RKIuyu)** ensures that attacks on your site by even bots are mitigated, without affecting your WordPress site.
 It monitors bots across a global level without ever overloading your server.

-=Can I update WordPress core, plugins and themes directly?= Yes.
+=Can I update WordPress core, plugins, and themes directly?= Yes.
 Updating WordPress add-ons tightens the security of your website.
 Take a look at this **[Manage Site help doc](http://bit.ly/2RKhMGr)** to learn how to update WordPress add-ons.

 =Can I manage my site users and their password directly?= Yes.
 With MalCare managing WordPress, users have become easier.
 Take the help of this **[Manage Site help doc](http://bit.ly/2RKhMGr)**.
 Remember to delete the passive user account and encourage users to use a strong password for better security.

-=Can I add Clients and Team Members on my account?= Yes, you can.
+=Can I add Clients and Team Members to my account?= Yes, you can.
 Our client feature is for your reference alone.
 You can assign a client to their site.
-If you want to give a user, the dashboard access, please add them as your team members under the team section.
+If you want to give a user, dashboard access, please add them as your team members under the team section.
 Please see **[How do I add clients and team members](http://bit.ly/2RKcKtx)**?
 For the sake of security, give dashboard access to only people you can trust.

 =Will MalCare Security work if my site is down?=
 We understand the pains of a website going down.
 If a site goes down after you have **[added the website](http://bit.ly/2ROE7CU)** and **[installed the security plugin](http://bit.ly/2RI7eHW)** from the dashboard, **[MalCare will clean up your site](http://bit.ly/2RHzkD2)**.